ibonetti/NodeJs-TypeScriptTemplate/README.md

 # NodeJs-TypeScriptTemplate
-A template for NodeJS-Typescript projects
+A basic template for NodeJS-Typescript projects